HypothesisWorks/hypothesis/docs/quickstart.rst

   python setup.py test

-(note that if they're not already installed this will try to install the test dependencies)
+Note that if they're not already installed this will try to install the test dependencies.

 You may wish to do all of this in a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_.
 For example: